January 30, 2025 The Best Perennial Flowers That Bloom All Year

 Spring

-• Hellebores (Helleborus spp.): Often called the “Christmas Rose,” hellebores bloom from late winter into early spring, showcasing nodding flowers in shades of white, pink, and purple.
-They thrive in shaded areas with well-drained soil.
+• Hellebores: Often called the “Christmas Rose,” hellebores flower in the late winter through to the early spring and have flowers that come in shades of white, pink, and purple.
+They like the shade and soil that drains well.

 Summer